 Factual Reporting: LOW

 In another article they claim that Cannabis Oil cured a girls Leukemia, even though she had already undergone Chemotherapy.
 Again, there is zero evidence to prove it was the cannabis oil that cured her.
 It is simply unproven.
 Virtually all known conspiracies are covered by this site: Chemtrails, New World Order, False Flag, Aliens, etc. This source also promotes Pseudosciences such as miracle cures with natural products and anti-GMO propaganda.
 On the bright side they do appear to support the scientific consensus that climate change is human influenced.
-Overall, this an extreme conspiracy and pseudoscience website that promotes medical and nutritional quackery.
 (2/3/2017) Updated (D. Van Zandt 8/15/2017)

 The article makes claims that are backed up only by linking to clearly biased sites that are also anti-vaccine.
 Claiming to not ask experts and to instead do the research yourself is fine if you research things objectively, which the article fails to do.
 Objectivity is the ability to change your currently held belief that something is X when presented with evidence that it is not.